Extinction Level Event: The Final World Front: Commercial performance

-The album debuted at number twelve on the official US Billboard 200 album chart, remaining on the chart for thirty-two weeks.
-E.L.E. peaked at the number two spot on the R&B/Hip-Hop Albums chart, peaking inside the top fifty for thirty-five weeks.
-In the United Kingdom, E.L.E. entered at number fifty-four on the official UK Albums Chart, charting for seven weeks.
+The album debuted at number 12 on the official US Billboard 200 album chart, remaining on the chart for 32 weeks.
+E.L.E. peaked at the number two spot on the R&B/Hip-Hop Albums chart, peaking inside the top 50 for 35 weeks.
+In the United Kingdom, E.L.E. entered at number 54 on the UK Albums Chart, charting for seven weeks.
 On January 8, 1999, the album was certified Platinum by the Recording Industry Association of America (RIAA) for shipping 1,000,000 copies.

 Album cover

 The album, and cover were influenced by popular disaster movies around the time of the album's release in 1998, primarily Armageddon and Deep Impact.
 Busta Rhymes explained that the cover was inspired by the disaster movie Deep Impact, showing his image of an asteroid hitting New York City.

 Track listing

 Credits adapted from the album's liner notes.